bdeckard92/dupUT/02-Lesson-Plans/14-MVC/README.md

 ## Overview

 In this week's module, students will modularize their code using the Model-View-Controller (MVC) paradigm.
-Students will learn to dynamically generate HTML using Handlebars.js as the View layer.
-Students will use Express.js to create the Controller and use an ORM to create the Model.
+Students will learn to dynamically generate HTML using Handlebars.js as the View layer, use Express.js to create the Controller, and use the Sequelize ORM to create the Model.

-In this week's virtual classes, you'll mainly review Handlebars.js, including helper functions and partials.
+In this week's virtual classes, you'll cover Handlebars.js, including helper functions and partials.
 You will also review implementing sessions using `express-session`.

 You will also announce the upcoming group project and the group members during this week's second virtual class.